 - Tons of overlapping pictures.

-How photogrammetry works?
+How photogrammetry with a smartphone works?

 Photogrammetry is a process that estimates the three-dimensional coordinates of surface points using pictures of a single physical object taken from different angles.
 You take a bunch of pictures of the object from all the possible directions and use these photos as an input for a specialized software.
 The software will look for features that are visible in multiple pictures and try to identify from which point was the picture taken.
-Knowing the camera positions and orientations, it creates a 3D point that corresponds to the 2D feature on the photo (basically a pixel).
+Knowing the camera positions and orientations, it creates a 3D point that corresponds to the 2D feature on the photo (basically a few pixels).

 Photogrammetry based software is one of the simplest and fastest ways of getting high-quality 3D models.
 It is often applied to create realistic scales of objects utilizing a series of overlapping or superimposed photographs.
 3D modeling technology makes visualization process faster and easier than ever before.